ASPP/testing_debugging_profiling/hands_on_solutions/logistic_fun/readme.md

 behaves differently with different parameters.
 Note that your input x0 should be between 0 and 1.

-## Exercise 2 -- Check the convergence of an attractor using randomi testing
+## Exercise 2 -- Check the convergence of an attractor using fuzzing
-a) Write a randomized test that checks that, for `r=1.5`, all starting points converge to the attractor `f(x, r) = 1/3`.
+a) Write a numerical fuzzing test that checks that, for `r=1.5`, all starting points converge to the attractor `f(x, r) = 1/3`.

 b) Use `pytest.mark` to mark the tests from the previous exercise with one mark